 The Engineering Management program is open to international students.

-You may transfer up to six credit hours of graduate coursework from any regionally-accredited university, pending department approval.
+You may transfer up to six credit hours of graduate coursework from an accredited university*, pending department approval.

 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at email@example.com.

-The online Engineering Management degree is a 30 credit hour program that requires 6 credit hours in core courses and 24 credit hours in electives.
-Candidates for the Master of Engineering degree must have a minimum final cumulative grade point average of 3.0 for all graduate studies.
+UofL’s online master’s in Engineering Management program requires 10 courses (2 core courses and 8 electives).
+Candidates for the engineering master’s degree online must have a minimum final cumulative GPA of 3.0 for all graduate courses.

 |EM 613 Operations Management*||3|